stoeps13/connections-doc/source/admin/admin/t_install_config_self-registration_for_external_users.md

                                <user>LDAP\_bind\_user</user>
         ```

+        !!! note
-        **Note:** If you use Domino LDAP and your setup does not allow write access, you can use a secondary directory by \(1\) creating a default configuration in the secondary directory, allowing write access in the LDAP settings, \(2\) adding the LDAP user in the secondary directory's ACL, as Editor with \[UserCreator\] and \[UserModifier\] Roles, and \(3\) restarting the LDAP task.
+    If you use Domino LDAP and your setup does not allow write access, you can use a secondary directory by \(1\) creating a default configuration in the secondary directory, allowing write access in the LDAP settings, \(2\) adding the LDAP user in the secondary directory's ACL, as Editor with \[UserCreator\] and \[UserModifier\] Roles, and \(3\) restarting the LDAP task.
 For further details on this configuration, see the Knowledge Article [Populating Guest Profiles in a Secondary Domino Directory](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0081243)

     5. Add the password for the LDAP bind user: